Ida Mann: Trachoma research

-Bill died in 1952, leaving her bereft, 'I was unhinged; so tired that I was almost insane'.
-She regained her balance by working and traveling.
-Shortly after his death she took an assignment reporting on the incidence of eye disease for the Western Australia Public Health Department.
-This assignment extended to four years and provided incontrovertible proof of endemic trachoma among the indigenous population.
+Shortly after her husband's death Mann took an assignment reporting on the incidence of eye disease for the Western Australia Public Health Department.
+This assignment extended to four years and provided incontrovertible proof of endemic trachoma among the Indigenous population at an early stage when the symptoms were not yet visible.

-She traveled extensively throughout Australia and Oceania studying the incidence of eye disease in different races and cultures, with particular reference to the Aboriginal people.
+She traveled extensively throughout Australia and Oceania studying the incidence of eye disease in different races and cultures, with particular reference to the Aboriginal people living in remote communities in Western Australia and the Northern Territory, although she had a particular focus on The Kimberley region.
+She would often travel to these locations with the Royal Flying Doctor Service and found that, in these communities, up to 80% of residents were suffering from trachoma.
 This research produced the classic work, Culture, Race, Climate and Eye Disease (1966).

 Mann published extensively in the area of eye anatomy and eye disease, publishing many scientific articles and several books.
 She also wrote on her travels and findings relating to trachoma, published under her married name Ida Gye or a pseudonym, Caroline Gye.
 These were China 13 and The Cockney and the Crocodile.